tfnico/mlr-desktop/.github/CICD.md

 Build artifacts are stored for 30 days and include:

 - `mlr-desktop-linux` - Linux executable
-- `mlr-desktop-darwin-amd64` - macOS Intel executable
+- `mlr-desktop-darwin-amd64.zip` - macOS Intel .app bundle (zipped)
-- `mlr-desktop-darwin-arm64` - macOS ARM executable
+- `mlr-desktop-darwin-arm64.zip` - macOS ARM .app bundle (zipped)
 - `mlr-desktop-windows` - Windows executable (.exe)

+**Note**: macOS builds are packaged as .zip files containing the `.app` bundle, which is the standard macOS application format.
+Users should extract the .zip and drag the .app to their Applications folder.

 ## Binary Sizes